Semiotics: Methods

 Semioticians use diverse methods to analyze and compare signs and sign systems.
 Different domains of signs and perspectives of inquiry typically call for distinct techniques depending on the forms of representation and modes of meaning-making under study.
-As a result, there is no universally adopted methodology but only an interdisciplinary, loosely connected set of approaches.
+Thus, there is no universally adopted methodology but only an interdisciplinary, loosely connected set of approaches.
 Within a given domain, semioticians typically seek to determine what meaning is produced, why it emerges the way it does, and how it is encoded.

 Structural analysis examines the structural framework of texts and sign systems, exploring the syntagmatic and paradigmatic relations underlying signification.
 The commutation test is an influential tool for structural analysis.
-It explores how the meanings of linguistic and non-linguistic texts are shaped by their components and what roles specific signs play in this process.
+It explores how the meanings of linguistic and nonlinguistic texts are shaped by their components and what roles specific signs play in this process.
 It proceeds by changing certain elements of a text, either actually or as a thought experiment, and assesses whether or how this change affects the overall meaning.
 For example, in the analysis of an advertisement, a semiotician may probe whether the overall message changes if a woman is shown using the product instead of a man.
-If it does then gender is a signifying element.
-The way how the overall message changes provides insights into the semiotic role of the changed aspect.
+If it does, then gender is a signifying element.
+The way the overall message changes provides insights into the semiotic role of the changed aspect.
 The commutation test can be applied to a wide range of elements or features, such as shape, size, color, camera angle, typeface, age, class, and ethnicity.
-Instead of replacing one element with another, other versions of the commutation test add or remove elements to explore, for instance, what draws attention by its absence or what is taken for granted.
-(Note: A similar intepretative strategy studies textual elements that deviate from norms, conventions, or expectations.
+Instead of replacing one element with another, other versions of the commutation test add or remove elements to explore, for instance, what draws attention through its absence or what is taken for granted.
+(Note: A similar interpretative strategy studies textual elements that deviate from norms, conventions, or expectations.
 Another related approach examines how the meaning of one element is anchored by the presence of another element, like when the meaning of an image is anchored by its caption.)